ericclack/pygamezero_candy/doc/part1.rst

 Moving the cursor
 -----------------

 Let's move the cursor when the player presses the arrow keys.

-Add the following new function at the end of your program:
+Pygame Zero will check for a function called :code:`on_key_up` in our program and call it whenever the player presses a key.
+So let's add that now, at the end of your code type in the following:

 .. code:: python